-I am Professor of Control Engineering and Decision Science at University College Dublin (UCD), and also act as a consultant to IBM Research.
+I am Professor of Control Engineering and Decision Science at University College Dublin (UCD).
+I have also acted as a consultant to IBM Research.

 I graduated (from UCD) with a B.E. degree in EE in 1990, and a Ph.D. degree in 1996.
 Since then, I have worked in academia and industry, and I continue to split my time between both.

 In industry, I have been employed by both Daimler-Benz Research and IBM Research (where I led the Control and Optimisation Group at IBM Research Ireland in the area of Smart Cities).